hexhowells/onegrad.js/README.md

 ```
 ## Infomation about the Tensor
-Onegrad tensors have multiple properties that can be accessed by the user
+Onegrad tensors have multiple properties that can be accessed by the user:
 - ```.shape``` dimenstions of the tensor
 - ```.selection``` Numjs array contained in the tensor
 - ```.grad``` gradient of the tensor